bancaditalia/black-it/paper/paper.md

 # Summary

-We present _Black_-**it**, a software package that aims at collecting and popularising the recent developments in the field of agent-based model calibration, and to provide an extensible test-bed for future experimentation.
+We present _Black_-**it**, a software package that aims to collect and popularise recent developments in the field of agent-based model calibration, and to provide an extensible testbed for future experimentation.
 We showcase its capabilities by benchmarking different calibration methods on standard calibration tasks, and find that mixing calibration strategies often improves performance.